 Your African adventure begins in Nairobi, Kenya's colorful capital.
 Wooden roadside stalls sell mountains of fruit, the City Market offers an atmospheric feast for the senses, and the National Museum provides an intriguing insight into the country's history.
-You'll be met at Jomo Kenyatta International Airport and be transferred to the Boulevard Hotel.
+You'll be met at Jomo Kenyatta International Airport and be transferred to your luxurious hotel.
 The day is yours to explore the city, including the Nairobi National Park.
 Bordering the city boundaries, this green park gives a glimpse of what you're going to see on this dream safari itinerary.
 Over sumptuous evening cocktails you'll have a safari orientation and welcome dinner.

 Day 2 - 3

 The snow-capped Uhuru Peak gazes down on Amboseli, Africa's highest point rising dramatically from the surrounding grassy plains.
 Elephants walk slowly across the landscape, their bodies silhouetted against the backdrop of Mount Kilimanjaro.
 Every morning in Amboseli brings this fairytale view, with elephants roaming wild beneath the world's highest freestanding mountain.
-Take in the panoramic from the Amboseli Serena Safari Lodge, admiring these majestic mammals as they freely wander past your room.
+Take in the panoramic from your beautiful lodge, admiring these majestic mammals as they freely wander past your room.
 You'll drive to Amboseli and arrive at the lodge in time for lunch and a long afternoon game drive.